New York City Center: Shriners usage

 The Mecca Temple's auditorium first opened to the general public in May 1925, when it hosted a fashion show.
 By then, the building was complete except for interior decorations and the installation of seats on the first floor.
 John Philip Sousa's band performed in the temple's first public concert that October, and the New York Symphony Orchestra relocated its performances to the auditorium from the Aeolian Building on 42nd Street.
 During the 1920s, the Mecca Temple also hosted events such as a meeting of post-office workers; a memorial service for American Revolutionary War military commander Casimir Pulaski; and the meetings of Congregation Rodeph Sholom.
 Unlike other Shriners temples, which were tax-exempt, mainly philanthropic concerns, the Mecca Temple earned money from renting its auditorium out, so it was not tax-exempt.

 By the 1930s, the Great Depression had forced many fraternal groups, such as the Shriners, to reduce the scope of their activities.
 The Mecca Holding Company, the Mecca Temple's original owner, transferred the building's title to a group of Shriners trustees in 1933.
 The Fides Opera Company, led by Cesare Sodero, began performing at the Mecca Temple the same year.
 Irving Verschleiser, (Note: Also spelled "Verschleisser") operator of the Central Opera House on the Upper East Side, leased the building's ballroom and kitchens in 1934, with plans to convert it into the Mecca Temple Casino.
 Aside from opera, dance, theatrical productions, and concerts, the auditorium's events in the 1930s included a Federal Theatre Project circus, a protest meeting attended by over one-fifth of the city's Armenian population. and a speech by former Greek prime minister Alexandros Papanastasiou.
 Manufacturers Trust foreclosed on the building in 1937 after the Shriners failed to make mortgage payments.
 Verschleiser then took over the building and began operating it through his company, Mecca Temple Casino Inc. Verschleiser failed to make a profit on the building, and the 130 West 56th Street Corporation took over in 1939.

+By 1941, the auditorium (pictured) had been relegated to "political oratory, all sorts of organizational harangues and resolutions, [and] second-rate prize fights".

 The Shriners had stopped using the building completely by 1940.
 A writer for The New York Times reported that the auditorium had been relegated to "political oratory, all sorts of organizational harangues and resolutions, [and] second-rate prize fights".
 Opera and ballet impresario Max Rabinoff announced in August 1941 that he would convert the auditorium into the Cosmopolitan Opera House and that he would convert the office section into the People's Art Center.
 Rabinoff planned to leave the exterior intact while remodeling the interior for ballet, opera, and concerts.
 The theater had reopened by November 1941.
 It hosted shows such as a series of four programs by the NBC Symphony Orchestra; the operettas The Gypsy Baron and Beggar Student; and a set of concerts to raise money for "war stamps" issued during World War II.